 Check-in time is 16:00 and check-out time is 11:00 at Arizona Biltmore, A Waldorf Astoria Resort.

-No, Arizona Biltmore, A Waldorf Astoria Resort does not offer free Wi-Fi.
+Yes, Arizona Biltmore, A Waldorf Astoria Resort offers free Wi-Fi.

 No, Arizona Biltmore, A Waldorf Astoria Resort does not offer free parking.